 To market any products in any particular jurisdiction, we must establish and comply with numerous and varying regulatory requirements on a country-by-country basis regarding safety and efficacy.
-Approval by the FDA in the U.S. does not ensure approval by regulatory authorities in any other country or jurisdiction.
+Approval for a product candidate by the FDA in the U.S. does not ensure approval by regulatory authorities in any other country or jurisdiction.
 In addition, clinical studies conducted in one country may not be accepted by regulatory authorities in other countries, and regulatory approval in one country does not guarantee regulatory approval in any other country.
 Approval processes vary among countries and can involve additional product testing and validation and additional administrative review periods.
 Seeking regulatory approval could result in difficulties and costs for us and require additional nonclinical studies or clinical studies which could be costly and time consuming.
 Regulatory requirements can vary widely from country to country and could delay or prevent the introduction of our products in those countries.
-We do not have any product candidates approved for sale in any jurisdiction, including in international markets, and we do not have experience in obtaining regulatory approval.
-We are reliant, in part, upon the regulatory expertise of Richter to gain approval for certain drug products in the licensed territories and are completely reliant on Richter to generate net product revenue in the licensed territories to Richter.
-For example, we obtained approval of RYEQO in Europe in July 2021 and will rely on Richter to successfully commercialize it in Europe.
+We are reliant, in part, upon the regulatory expertise of Richter to gain approval for certain drug products in the licensed territories and are completely reliant on Richter to generate net product revenue in the territories licensed to Richter.
+For example, in July 2021 and August 2021, the European Commission and the Medicines and Healthcare products Regulatory Agency, respectively, approved RYEQO for moderate to severe symptoms of uterine fibroids in adult women of reproductive age for use in the EU and the U.K., respectively.
+We will rely on Richter to successfully commercialize RYEQO in Europe.
 If we or Richter fail to comply with regulatory requirements in international markets or to obtain and maintain required approvals, or if regulatory approvals in international markets are delayed, our target market will be reduced and our ability to realize the full market potential of any product we develop will be unrealized.